Imageomics/pybioclip/README.md

   --format=FORMAT      format of the output (table or csv) for predict mode [default: csv] --rank=RANK          rank of the classification (kingdom, phylum, class, order, family, genus, species) [default: species] --k=K                number of top predictions to show [default: 5] --cls=CLS            comma separated list of classes to predict, when specified the --rank and --k arguments are not allowed
+  --cls-file CLS_FILE  path to file with list of classes to predict, one per line, when specified the --rank and --k arguments are not allowed
   --device=DEVICE      device to use matrix math (cpu or cuda or mps) [default: cpu] --output=OUTFILE     print output to file OUTFILE [default: stdout]
 ```